 Pre-1900 Continental European oil paintings in Salford Museum’s collection can be searched by visiting VADS – the online resource for visual arts.

-The Gallery offer some permanent exhibitions.
+The Gallery offers some permanent exhibitions:

 Victorian Gallery includes paintings, decorative art and fine art.
 From the re-decoration and re-hanging of Victorian artworks, the gallery now includes all the old favourites previously on display, as well as works from its stores.
 In keeping with the Victorian museum experience it also displays all sorts of objects in cabinets of curiosity – showcasing some of the weird and wonderful things its Victorian museum curators collected.
 All of the Gallery’s oil paintings can be viewed online on the BBC Your Paintings website.